CunminZhao/EmbSAM/README.md

 # [*arXiv*] *EmbSAM*: Cell boundary localization and Segment Anything Model for 3D fast-growing embryos
-<br>_Cunmin Zhao<sup>#</sup>, Zelin Li<sup>#</sup>, Yixuan Chen, Ming-Kin Wong, Lu-Yan Chan, Hong Yan, Chao Tang, Guoye Guan<sup>\*</sup>, Zhongying Zhao<sup>\*</sup>_<br>
+<br>_Cunmin Zhao<sup>#</sup>, Zelin Li<sup>#</sup>, Pei Zhang, Yixuan Chen, Pohao Ye, Ming-Kin Wong, Lu-Yan Chan, Hong Yan, Chao Tang, Guoye Guan<sup>\*</sup>, Zhongying Zhao<sup>\*</sup>_<br>
 In [*arXiv*]
 <sup>#</sup> Equal contribution,
 <sup>*</sup> Correspondence Author.

-**Motivations**: Fluorescence imaging on cell membranes would exhibit a low signal-to-noise ratio (SNR) under common experimental conditions.
-As embryonic development involves cell deformation, migration, division, and differentiation as fast as seconds to minutes, customized fluorescence imaging at high temporal resolution requests a weak laser intensity to limit photobleaching and phototoxicity, leading to a low SNR that impedes three-dimensional (3D) shape reconstruction across cellular to organismic scales.
+**Motivations**: Cellular shape dynamics are critical for understanding cell fate determination and organogenesis during development.
+However, fluorescence live-cell images of cell membranes frequently suffer from a low signal-to-noise ratio, especially during long-duration imaging with high spatiotemporal resolutions.
+This is caused by phototoxicity and photobleaching, which limit laser power and hinder effective time-lapse cell shape reconstruction, particularly in rapidly developing embryos.
-**Results**: We devised a computational framework, *EmbSAM*, which incorporates a deep-learning-based cell boundary localization algorithm and the Segment Anything Model.
-With the nematode Caenorhabditis elegans embryos, *EmbSAM* outperforms the latest cell segmentation tools and rebuilds all the 3D cell shapes up to the gastrulation onset at 10-second intervals.
-The outputted data can clearly illustrate cell shape changes related to cell division, body axis establishment, and cell migration.
+**Results**: We devised a new computational framework, EmbSAM, that incorporates a deep-learning-based cell boundary localization algorithm and the Segment Anything Model.
+EmbSAM enables accurate and robust three-dimensional (3D) cell membrane segmentation for roundworm Caenorhabditis elegans embryos imaged every 10 seconds.
+The cell shape data prior to gastrulation quantitatively characterizes a series of cell-division-coupled morphodynamics associated with cell position, cell identity, lineage, and fate, and can be accessed locally and online.
+The framework also exhibits potential in segmenting and quantifying the fluorescence labeling various cell-membraned-attached molecules in both wild-type and RNAi-treated embryos.

 ## Overview